What Do Most Successful Logo Designs Have In Common?

 Do – You thought of it.
 You designed it.
 You must know it by heart.

-The key to a successful logo is if you can explain the meaning of it to your customers and employees.
+The key to a successful logo is if you can explain its meaning to your customers and employees.

 That is what is meant by taking it to heart.